 Define a function nextlet which takes a letter of the alphabet and yields the letter coming immediately after it.
 Assume that 'a' follows 'z', and 'A' follows 'Z'.
-Hint: Remember that if you want to use the ord and chr functions, your script must import Data.
-Char as shown above.
+Hint: Remember that if you want to use the ord and chr functions, the line import Data.Char must appear at the top of your script.

 Define a function digitval which converts a digit character to its corresponding numerical value.
+For example,